lemon57/cloud-function-pubsub-msg-slack-php/README.md

      --region=<REGION_NAME> \
      --runtime=<CF_RUNTIME>
 ```
-Replace `PUB_SUB_TOPIC_NAME` by your topic name.
+Replace `PUB_SUB_TOPIC_NAME` by your own topic name.
 Define your own.\
 Replace `REGION_NAME` by region of current project.\
 Replace `CF_RUNTIME` by actual runtime, in our case is `php74`.

-4. Check that the function deployed successfully: by command or through GCC UI.
+4. Check that the function deployed successfully, by command or through GCC UI.
 ```
 gcloud functions describe <CF_NAME> --region=<REGION_NAME>
 ```